Using Deface is not recommended. Please refer to View Customization section for more information.

 sale_price for products.

 Deface is a standalone Rails library that enables you to customize Erb templates without needing to directly edit the underlying view file.
 Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the matching elements.
-Check out the Customization guide for more details.

 Our goal is to add a field to the product edit admin page that allows the